 Ametrine from Bolivia

 The Anahi mine has been known for hundreds of years.
 The story is that the mine first became famous in the seventeenth century when a Spanish conquistador received it as a dowry when he married an Ayoreos princess named Anahi.
-Ametrine crystals were first introduced to Europe through the conquistadors's gifts to the Spanish queen.
-However, ametrine has only been available on the market in any quantity since about 1980.
+Ametrine crystals were first introduced to Europe in the form of the conquistador's gifts to the Spanish queen.
+However, ametrine has only been available on the market in sufficient quantity since about 1980.
 The Anahi mine is also one of the world's largest producers of high quality amethyst.

 The classic 50/50 split is actually a very inefficient use of the rough material and typically requires that all stones be cut in an emerald cut.
-Now we are starting to see more intriguing cuts with a 70/30 to 90/10 split of colors.
-Some interesting new cuts have 3 or more color zones, and some have orange hues as well as purple and gold.
+Now we are starting to see more intriguing cuts with a 70/30 to 90/10 split of color.
+Some interesting new cuts have three or more color zones and some have orange hues, as well as purple and gold.